isomerpages/cpib-corp-old/_faq/1-lodge-corruption-complaints.md

 <div>

-	<input type="checkbox" id="title1"  /><label for="title1">What does the CPIB do?</label>
+	<input type="checkbox" id="title1"  /><label for="title1">How do I make a corruption report?</label>
 	<div class="accordion-content">
-    <p>The CPIB is the only agency that is authorised to investigate into corruption offences.</p>
-    <p>Besides investigating into corruption offences, the CPIB also aims to prevent corruption in both the public and private sectors.</p>
+    <p>The CPIB takes a serious view of any corrupt practices in Singapore and will not hesitate to take action against any parties involved in corrupt practices.
+We strongly encourage those with information about corruption to use the following channels to reach us:</p>
+    <p>a) Come down personally or write to us at 2 Lengkok Bahru, Singapore 159047<br>
+b) Call CPIB Duty Officer at 1800-376-0000;<br>
+c) Lodge an e-complaint<br>
+d) Email us at: report@cpib.gov.sg<br>
+e) Fax to us at: 6270 0320</p>
 	</div>